Suspect accused of Yankee Stadium subway stabbing wanted in another attack

 LOWER MANHATTAN, Manhattan (WABC) -- The suspect accused of a stabbing last week inside the Yankee Stadium subway station is also wanted for a second crime.

-Police say Diego Diaz, 19, attacked an 84-year-old man on the same day as the other attack.
+Police say Diego Diaz, 19, attacked an 85-year-old man on the same day as the other attack.
+Thomas Bransford was returning from vacation and had just parked his car and was grabbing his luggage near Broad and Exchange Place in Lower Manhattan.

-The suspect pushed the man to the ground in Lower Manhattan.
-Police say he then flashed a knife and stole the man's cellphone and watch - both worth about $900.
+Diaz then pushed Bransford to the ground.
+Police say he then flashed a knife and stole Bransford's cellphone and watch - both worth about $900.

+"The next thing I know he's up behind me and he says I have a knife, give me your money," said Bransford.

+The scuffle drew the attention of Good Samaritan Joshua Avila, who was on his way into a nearby subway station.

 ALSO READ | Illegal pool with 60 tons of water discovered on rooftop in Williamsburg